 The objective is to keep people productive and connected, regardless of their locations around the world.
 Also, with AI-driven speech analytics coupled with virtual agents, one thing is sure, users can witness a system that helps them gather and analyze their data from various touchpoints, providing insight for data analysts.

 Furthermore, users are assured of impeccable security for their data as the platform offers a high level of data security and privacy terms.
-On a comparison, both 8×8 and Comcast share some similarities and differences.
+In comparison, both 8×8 and Comcast share some similarities and differences.